eddiecorrigall/eddiecorrigall.github.io/hugo/content/posts/shed/index.md

 It doesn't take much to lose its shape.
 Building materials, measurement, cutting and placement all accumulate errors during a project.
 Our roof was off by roughly an inch, which isn't too bad.
 This was apparent because the rectangular sheathing overhung at the side of the building.
 Make sure you try your best to square the building before screwing down sheathing and check if its plumb as you make progress.

 Some of the screws had to be backed-off.
-We forced the square of the rafters and walls as close as we could with the sheathing, then secure the boards.
+We forced the square of the rafters and walls as close as we could with the sheathing, then secured the boards.
 There was a little access (about a quarter of an inch) which got trimmed with a circular saw.
 Then we started rolling out underlayment felt and began nailing shingles.

 ## Tips for Installing Shingles